bjm31/Spring2019-COP3530-Fang-project-3-bjm31_public/README.md

 # COP 3530 - Data Structures and Algorithms I

-# Due:

 # Project 3 - Racko

 ## Objective:

 This project is meant to help you familiarize yourself with sequential data structures.
-You will be recreating the card game of 'Racko,' which is a game that involves rearranging your hand of cards in order to have an increasing sequence.
+You will be recreating the card game of 'Racko', which is a game that involves rearranging your hand of cards in order to have an increasing sequence.
 Each card just has a number.
-We will be making a four player version of the game, where some players can be computer controller.
-A user's moves are decided by the user's input, while the computer's moves will be decided by you (you determine the strategy!).
+We will be making a four player version of the game, where some players can be computer controlled.
+A user's moves are decided by the user's input, while the computer's moves will be decided by your program (you determine the strategy!).
 You will be using a combination of linked lists and arrays for doing this assignment.

 ## Learning Outcomes: